sogoodmo/Matrices/README.md

-# Mohamed
+# Matrices
-This will be first project.
-It will be on python and I will be making a calculator for matrices.
+This program will calculate the dimensions of a given matrix.
+The determantes.
+The inverse.
+And calculations with matricies.